 But as much as I loved snuggling with our daughter, full-time motherhood, I was in culture shock.
 Middle-of-the-night bottle feedings left me exhausted.
 On top of my new unpaid gig as Family Nurturer, living in the moneyed white ‘burbs had me in culture shock.

 When I took the stroller into town, people assumed I was the Asian nanny of a multiracial baby.
 Once, a Federal Express truck pulled into our driveway as my husband mowed the lawn.
-The driver called out, one black man to another: “Yo, my man, are you allowed to sign for this?”
+The driver called out, one Black man to another: “Yo, my man, are you allowed to sign for this?”
 What a lonely reality.

 Before the baby, chasing our careers already had us on separate journeys.
 Now, the contrasts and conflicts escalated.
 He relaxed by jumping into the Mercedes to hit some balls on the tennis court or golf course.
 I turned to decorating.
 Our home exploded in colorful, hand-painted faux-finished walls.
 I hand-painted furniture and sewed quilts.
-I made everything, including our pottery dinner plates and Victorian silk lampshades.
+I made everything, including our ceramic dinner plates and Victorian silk lampshades.

 Then, just as the house threatened to swallow me up in fabric swatches, writing saved my life.
 Again.

 At 40, I enrolled in my first-ever creative writing workshop.
 A novel poured out as I typed late into the night.
 It was a way to avoid sleeping on opposite edges of a king-sized marital bed and deny that we were in a failing marriage.
 And there I was, once again, haunted by my childhood: My parents used to sleep in separate bedrooms.